Mullyash Mountain

 What to See & Do

-• Summit cairn – Climb the final few metres to the ancient cairn and take in the sweeping vistas.
-On a good day you can spot the outlines of nine counties, a rare reward for a hill of modest height.
+• Summit cairn – Climb the final metres to the ancient cairn and enjoy the sweeping vistas.

-• Monaghan Way – Mullyash forms a natural waypoint on the long‑distance Monaghan Way.
-Stage 2, Part 1 is an 8 km, roughly two‑hour walk from Clontibret to the mountain, described as easy‑moderate.
-The route climbs about 175 m, reaching a peak of 311 m before the final ascent to the summit.
-Stage 2, Part 2 continues from Mullyash to Castleblayney over 14 km, taking around three hours and adding another 138 m of ascent.
+• Monaghan Way – Mullyash forms a natural waypoint on the long‑distance trail.
+Stage 2, Part 1 is an 8 km walk from Clontibret to the mountain (easy‑moderate, ~2 h).
+Stage 2, Part 2 continues to Castleblayney (14 km, ~3 h).

-• Local heritage walk – Join a guided heritage walk (often organised by the Mullyash Community Group) to learn about the cairn’s archaeological significance and hear stories from the area’s past.
+• Guided heritage walk – Join a community‑run walk to learn about the cairn’s archaeology and local stories.

 Practical Information